-Shouting 'liar, liar,' protesters disrupt Lochte's dancing debut
+Shouting 'Liar, liar,' protesters disrupt Lochte's dancing debut

 The two protesters were tackled by security and arrested for trespass and other people in the audience booed before being removed by security, the ABC network and police said.

-Lochte appeared shaken by the incident on Monday night's show in Los Angeles.
+Lochte, who was vilified in the U.S. media for lying about being robbed and held at gunpoint during the Rio Olympics last month, appeared shaken by the incident on Monday night's show.
 Afterward, he told journalists he first thought the disturbance was a joke.

 ABC on Tuesday released video of the incident, which was not seen by audiences at home when Bergeron cut to a commercial on Monday night.

-It showed two men wearing anti-Lochte T-shirts going on the stage, shouting as they walked near Lochte, while he and dance partner Cheryl Burke were being critiqued by judges after their foxtrot.
+It showed two men wearing anti-Lochte T-shirts rushing onto the stage shouting as Lochte and his dance partner, Cheryl Burke, were being critiqued by judges after their foxtrot.
 Four women in the audience, wearing the same T-shirts, booed and were shown leaving.
 No one was injured.

 "We were shocked and we have a very good security system here," Bergeron told ABC's "Good Morning America" on Tuesday.